ByteOtter/journey/content/posts/lunarvim/index.md

 {{< alert icon="comment" >}}
-Be aware that most Linux distributions now block `pip` from installing packages system wide by default, so when prompted to install the python dependencies and it files while attempting to, simply try again and skip that step.
+Be aware that most Linux distributions now block `pip` from installing packages system wide by default, so when prompted to install the python dependencies and it fails while attempting to, simply try again and skip that step.
 {{< /alert >}}

 However, there are a couple things I did to get the most out of my LunarVim.